 - 6.19 All resuscitation equipment purchasing is subject to the organisation's standardisation strategy.
-The Physical Health and Resuscitation team will produce recommendations in relation to the type and specification of resuscitation equipment.
-Advice should be sought from the Resuscitation Officer prior to the purchase of any resuscitation or medical emergency related equipment. - 6.20 The Trust has a managed service for all the emergency equipment consumables, this is through Medical Devices Safety Officer (MDSO).
+The Physical Health team will produce recommendations in relation to the type and specification of resuscitation equipment.
+Advice should be sought from the Resuscitation Officer prior to the purchase of any resuscitation or medical emergency related equipment. - 6.20 The Trust have an agreed managed service for all emergency equipment through the Medical and Therapeutic Devices Policy MD 021 June 2024 to maintain and service all emergency equipment. - 6.21 The Trust has a managed service for all the emergency equipment consumables, this is through MDSO.
 To order replacement or expired equipment an order must be completed through the MDSO.